Human Development Award

 Partners

-2. For an outstanding contribution to education - for creating education, training quality and accessibility for the population at any stage of life.
+2. For an outstanding contribution to education - for shaping the quality and accessibility of education for people at any stage of life, the educator Māris Ločmelis received the award.